328.11 KB pdf

 Q was co-designed with 231 founding members.
 This has helped ensure Q is genuinely helpful to the diverse range of people leading improvement.
 Q will continue to evolve – being shaped with the community as it grows.

-This is an exciting time as we begin to pilot a variety of activities and opportunities.
+This is an exciting time for Q as we begin to pilot a variety of activities and opportunities that will enable people to connect, exchange, collaborate and learn.
 Some of these will be led by the Health Foundation, with others led by members and partner organisations.

 There is no membership fee to join.
 Q has been designed with busy people in mind and therefore there is no specific time commitment – members have the flexibility to commit and participate in ways that fit with their lives and their improvement work.
 It is not a taught programme, but a network of support for those already knowledgeable in and undertaking improvement work.